Trastuzumab (Herceptin®) is a drug used to treat a type of breast cancer called ‘HER2-positive breast cancer’.

 - For women with HER2-positive early breast cancer, the current recommendation is to give trastuzumab at the same time as chemotherapy (usually after breast cancer surgery).
 Trastuzumab can only be given with some types of chemotherapy.
 This means that trastuzumab treatment may not start right at the beginning of chemotherapy.
 The current recommendation is to give trastuzumab for 1 year.

-- For women with HER2-positive secondary breast cancer, trastuzumab may be given on its own or with other treatments.
+- For women with HER2-positive metastatic breast cancer, trastuzumab may be given on its own or with other treatments.
 Treatment with trastuzumab will usually continue as long as the woman is benefiting from treatment, and as long as the benefits outweigh the risks and side effects.

 Trastuzumab can be given at the same time as radiotherapy.
 However, we don’t yet know the long-term effects of giving trastuzumab at the same time as radiotherapy.